dhess/mellon/mellon-web/README.md

 # mellon-web

-The `mellon-web` package wraps a `mellon-core` controller in a REST web service, and includes both a WAI application and native Haskell client bindings for the service.
+The `mellon-web` package wraps a `mellon-core` controller in a REST web service, making it possible to control physical access devices from an HTTP client.
+The package includes both a WAI application server, and native Haskell client bindings for the service.

 Like the `mellon-core` controller interface, the `mellon-web` REST API is quite simple.
 There are only 3 methods: